 - Projects that involve or focus on the research, development, or creation of new works or programming.
-For creation-based projects, consider applying for a discipline-specific Individual Arts Grants - Projects involving travel that would be supported within the Professional Development Program, for opportunities related to professional development or skills acquisition. - Tours or opportunities that are self produced, uncompensated, or based upon fee structures that are not guaranteed, such as activities where splitting door sales or box office is the only payment received. - Outbound and Inbound presentations, circulation of artistic and cultural performances, exhibitions, and works that do not have confirmed dates, locations, artists or where letters of confirmation or contracts can be provided. - Digitization or translation projects that will not result in greater public access or active circulation of the works or programming materials. - Projects or activities that do not involve or benefit artists or arts and culture practitioners and professionals. - Projects or activities that do not have a clearly defined arts and culture focus.
+For creation-based projects, consider applying for a discipline-specific Project Assistance Grants - Tours or opportunities that are self produced, uncompensated, or based upon fee structures that are not guaranteed, such as activities where splitting door sales or box office is the only payment received. - Outbound and Inbound presentations, circulation of artistic and cultural performances, exhibitions, and works that do not have confirmed dates, locations, artists or where letters of confirmation or contracts can be provided. - Digitization or translation projects that will not result in greater public access, an increased market, or active circulation of the works or programming materials. - General operating expenses and activities, ongoing expenses, or annual artistic programming plans.
+Operating clients are eligible to apply for this intake for projects outside of their annual programming or where a significant artistic opportunity can be identified. - Projects or activities that do not involve or benefit artists or arts and culture practitioners and professionals. - Projects or activities that do not have a clearly defined arts and culture focus.

-Required artist compensation within project activities
+Required artist fees and compensation within project activities